monerodocs/md/docs/public-address/standard-address.md

 Publishing your Monero address does __not__ endanger your privacy.
 That's because in Monero transactions go to stealth addresses which are decoupled from your public address.

-There are a few types of public addresses in Monero:
+There are a few **types of public addresses** in Monero:

-* Standard address - the basic type of the address, also refered to as raw address
+* Standard address - basic type of an address, also refered to as raw address
-* Integrated address - embeds payment ID so you can learn for what you are being paid
-* Subaddress - slightly enhances privacy and allows for organizing your funds in subaccounts within a single wallet
+* Subaddress - what you should be using by default
+* Integrated address - relevant for exchanges, merchants, and other businesses accepting Monero in a fully automated way

 ## Standard address

-The raw address is useful for things like donations (where you don't care who donated) or exchange withdrawals (where you know the payer out of band).
+Historicaly, raw address was the only available option.
+For that reason it is the most widely adopted and supported address type.

 Its strength is simplicity.
+However, these days users should prefer receiving to subaddresses instead.

+Technically, raw address is also a basis for creating subaddresses and integrated addresses.

+Raw address is **still useful for**:

+* accepting block reward in a solo-mining scenario as other addresses are not supported
+* accepting from senders who batch payouts (like mining pools); in this scenario the sender is paying multiple parties using a single transaction; such transaction has multiple outputs; subaddresses do not work in this scenario
+* accepting from senders who use legacy wallets (can't send to subaddress)

-Monero standard address is composed of two public keys:
+Monero raw address is composed of two public keys:

 * public spend key
 * public view key